coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Resistance:** Yes
 -   **Power Points:** 15, XP

-You impress the totality of your psyche into a subject's subconscious.
+You impress the totality of your psyche into a subject’s subconscious.
-If successfully implanted, the seed of your mind "germinates" over the period of one week.
+If successfully implanted, the seed of your mind “germinates” over the period of one week.
 During this time, the subject begins to unconsciously take on your mannerisms.

-When integration is complete (after one week), the subject becomes you in mind as you were when you manifested the power, but the subject's level is eight lower than your own.
-(In effect, the subject has received eight negative levels---but these are negative levels that can't be removed.)
+When integration is complete (after one week), the subject becomes you in mind as you were when you manifested the power, but the subject’s level is eight lower than your own.
+(In effect, the subject has received eight negative levels—but these are negative levels that can’t be removed.)
 The subject does not have any of your physical ability scores or equipment, but does have the Intelligence, Wisdom, and Charisma scores you had when you were eight levels lower.
 The subject also knows